 v=spf1 include:spf.euromail.dev -all

-The -all directive means "reject anything not in this list" — a strict policy that builds sender reputation.
+The -all directive means "reject anything not in this list".
+A strict policy that builds sender reputation.

-DKIM (DomainKeys Identified Mail)
+DKIM (DomainKeys Identified Mail)#

 DKIM adds a cryptographic signature to every outgoing email.
 The receiving server verifies this signature against a public key published in your DNS.
 This proves the email wasn't tampered with in transit.